crazzle/PyPoSim/README.md

 # Play with the simulator
 The simulator provides a REST API to create, poll, steere and delete simulated plants.
+For stream processing Kafka can be configured accordingly to push datapoints into a topic.

 ## Add
 Plants are added via the **/add** endpoint using the HTTP POST method.